AregSPZ/employee-attrition/README.md

 Linear Support Vector Machine Regressor (scikit-learn's LinearSVR): Based on the classifier's prediction, this model suggests a new salary to retain the employee.

+The choice is justified by the fact that SVMs perform great in small and medium sized datasets with a variety of features.

 # Results
 0.6 f1 score for classification, and ~0.1 RMSE for regression (with target variable and predictions being normalized).